-Violence in nation’s capital is a day of reckoning for social media
+Violence in nation’s capital is a day of reckoning for social media.
+Twitter locks Trump account.

 On Facebook, protesters had openly discussed what they aimed to do in Washington on a Facebook page called Red-State Secession for weeks.
 The page had asked its roughly 8,000 followers to share addresses of perceived “enemies” in the nation’s capital, including the home addresses of federal judges, members of Congress and prominent progressive politicians.

 Comments left on the page often featured photos of gun and ammunition, along with emoji suggesting that members of the group were planning for violence.
 One post on Tuesday said people should be “prepared to use force to defend civilization.”
 Several comments below the post showed photos of assault rifles, ammunition and other weapons.
-In the comments, people referred to “occupying” the capital, and taking action to force Congress to overturn the results of the elections.
+In the comments, people referred to “occupying” the capital and taking action to force Congress to overturn the results of the elections.

 Facebook said it removed Red-State Secession on Wednesday morning.
 Before it was taken down, the page directed followers to other social media sites like Gab and Parler that have gained popularity in right-wing circles since the election.

-Those alternative social media sites were rife with Trump supporters organizing and communicating on Wednesday.
+Those alternative social media sites were rife with Trump supporters organizing and communicating Wednesday.
 On Parler, one trending hashtag was #stormthecapitol.
 Many Trump supporters on the sites also appeared to believe a false rumor that Antifa, a left-wing movement, was responsible for committing violence at the protests.

 “WAKE UP AMERICA, IT’S ANTIFA and BLM operatives who are committing the violence, NOT TRUMP SUPPORTERS!,” said one Parler account member called @Trumpfans100, offering no evidence for the claims.

-Officials at Parler did not immediately respond to a request for comment.

-What Facebook, Twitter and YouTube may do next is unclear.
-Over the past year, some of the companies have stepped up efforts to moderate Trump’s account, though they have stopped short of taking down his posts.
+Officials at Parler did not immediately respond to a request for comment.(STORY CAN END HERE.
+OPTIONAL MATERIAL FOLLOWS.)Whether Facebook, Twitter and YouTube will do more is unclear.
+Over the past year, some of the companies have stepped up efforts to moderate Trump’s account, although they have stopped short of taking down his posts.
 Twitter began adding labels to Trump’s false and misleading tweets last year and has prevented users from sharing the posts to limit their spread.
 Facebook has also attached labels to some of Trump’s posts, redirecting users to reliable and accurate data.

-At both Facebook and Twitter, executives met on Wednesday to figure out how to react, according to people with knowledge of the companies.
-Facebook employees have combed the social network for public examples of protest organization and have taken down a number of hashtag terms that were used to coordinate the protests on Wednesday.
+When Trump leaves office, the companies may have a freer hand.
+On Twitter, Trump has enjoyed exceptions to its rules because the company has said it considers posts from world leaders to be in the public interest.
+But Twitter has said that after Trump is no longer president, he will be treated like a regular user and have his tweets subject to deletion.

 “This level of insurrection should not exist, whether it is on the Twitter platform from the president, or whether it’s on Facebook, which allows people to recruit and carry out these types of dangerous activities,” Derrick Johnson, president and chief executive of the NAACP, said in an interview.
 “This is an example of where both our democracy is being undermined and where people are not being kept safe.
 They must suspend the president’s account immediately.”